Alex-Ballew/Favorite-Academic-Projects/README.md

 # Favorite-Academic-Projects

-This repository contains a collection of some of my favorite academic projects while at Western Washington University
+This repository contains a collection of some of my favorite academic projects while at WWU.